-Cloud computing has become a common term over the last decade, especially after the COVID-19, however, it sometimes creates confusion for us.
+Cloud computing has become a common term over the last decade, especially after COVID-19, however, it sometimes creates confusion for us.
 What is cloud computing?
-And how many types of cloud do we have? are the common questions of business when they first reach for this new tech The term has almost no differences from traditional computing architecture.
+And how many types of clouds do we have?
+These are the common questions of businesses when they first reach for this new tech The term has almost no differences from traditional computing architecture.
 It still relies upon the same physical server hardware that forms the backbone of any computer network.
 The dissimilarity is cloud architecture allows the processing power and storage capacity of the hardware possible with the internet.
-This creates flexibility and a powerful computing network around the world which can be entered from any internet sources.
+This creates flexibility and a powerful computing network around the world which can be entered from any internet source.

 Types of Cloud Deployment

 Cloud deployment describes the way a cloud platform is implemented, hosted, and who has access to it.
 All types operate by the same principles which are virtualizing the computing power of servers into segmented, software-driven applications that provide processing and storage capabilities.

 This is the most common type of cloud computing.
 The cloud resources including servers and storage are owned and operated by a service provider and are public on the internet.
 Public clouds typically have extensive volumes of available space, which translates into easy scalability.
 With the public cloud, all hardware and software, and infrastructure are managed by cloud providers such as Microsoft, Google, or Amazon.

 This type is recommended for software development and collaborative projects.
 Most cloud providers package their resources as a part of the service.
 It may be free, paid, or provided for a fee based on the resources used.
 Computing functions can range from popular services such as email, apps, and storage, to the enterprise operating system platform or infrastructure used for software development and testing.
 The public cloud examples vary from access to a completely virtualized infrastructure that provides little more than raw processing power and storage (Infrastructure as a Service, or IaaS) to specialized software programs that are easy to implement and use (Software as a Service, or SaaS).